-The name for the band came about when the members were drinking tequila together one night, the name “Quita Penas” etched across the very tequila bottle they were enjoying.
-There wasn’t even a question of how the name perfectly encapsulated their music, resonating to the core of who the band was and their tribute to history and heritage.
-Quita meaning to ‘remove’ and penas signifying ‘worries,’ the band set out to create rhythms that would encourage listeners to get up, move, and forget about life's hardships — even if for a brief moment.
+The band’s name came about when the founding members were drinking tequila together one night, the name “Quita Penas” etched across the very tequila bottle they were enjoying.
+There wasn’t a question of how the name perfectly encapsulated their music, resonating as a tribute to their family history and heritage.
+Quita meaning to ‘remove’ and penas signifying ‘worries,’ the cumbia inspired band creates rhythms that encourage listeners to get up, move and forget about life's hardships — even if for a brief moment.

 “I grew up listening to The Doors, families playing bongos, our families playing mariachi and different types of regional Mexican music,” says Eduardo Valencia, the band’s perussiantist and founding member.
 “QUITAPENAS started first as an interest for Latin music that sounded familiar but was also unfamiliar.
 A lot of the stuff we were used to listening to from Mexico were cumbias, mariachi, and mariachi with acoustic guitar.”

 With Valencia being the international music director at a Californian Riverside radio station, he began garnering inspiration from such influences that would eventually help QUITAPENAS identify their musical style and presence.